dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/initialization.md

 CameraEnhancer mCameraEnhancer = new CameraEnhancer(MainActivity.this);
 mCameraEnhancer.addCameraView(cameraView);
-// Please use your own license to replace the public trial license. mCameraEnhancer.initLicenseFromDLS("Put your license here", new DCELicenseVerificationListener() {
+// Please use your own license to replace the public trial license. mCameraEnhancer.initLicense("Put your license here", new DCELicenseVerificationListener() {
     @Override
     public void DCELicenseVerificationCallback(boolean isSuccess, Exception error) {
         if(!isSuccess){ error.printStackTrace(); }